EchoBox-Interactive-LLC/bnb-templater/react-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Welcome to the frontend README for Urbnb (an Airbnb clone).
+Welcome to the front-end README for Urbnb (an Airbnb clone).

 To run locally, first remeber to change your directory to `react-app` and run `npm start`.